asankov/90DaysOfDevOps/2023/day15.md

 It is between 0 and 10.
 0 being the lowest possible, and 10 being the highest (most critical).

-[Here](https://www.first.org/cvss/calculator/3.0) you can find a CVSS calculator, wher you can calculate the score of each vulnerability.
+[Here](https://www.first.org/cvss/calculator/3.0) you can find a CVSS calculator, which you can use to calculate the score of each vulnerability.

+## Summary

+When you scan an image, the scanner extracts the SBOM of the image and cross-references that with a vulnerability database to determine the exact count of vulnerabilities in your image.

+Each vulnerability has a CVSS score that you can use to determine how risky it is to ship you image with this vulnerability.

+Vulnerabilities that are easy to exploit and don't require any special permissions have high CVSS scores, while vulnerabilities that are harder to exploit and require a special access (like the attacker having physical acess to your server) have lower CVSS score.

 ## Resources